shiwans-k-yadav/interview-ready-cs-notes/README.md

 - OOPs

 Goal:
-Help students prepare for technical interviews efficiently.
+Help myself and other students prepare for technical interviews efficiently.

-Contributions are welcome.
-If you want to add notes or improve explanations, create a pull request.